Turning your challenges into measurable results

 • Technology & AI: spend management and category analytics tools.

-• People & Change: alignment of teams and structuring of cross-functional governance.
+• People & Change: alignment of teams and establishment of cross-functional governance.

 When your procurement strategy no longer supports business performance

-• Suppliers pass on price increases without sufficient transparency.
+• Suppliers pass on price increases with insufficient transparency.

-• Decisions are made without clear prioritization of mitigation levers.
+• Decisions are made without a clear prioritization of mitigation levers.

-• Targeted assessment: mapping of procurement cost drivers (raw materials, energy, exchange rates) and customer pass-through mechanisms.
+• Targeted assessment: mapping of procurement cost drivers (raw materials, energy and exchange rates) and customer pass-through mechanisms.

-• Prioritized strategy: prioritization of mitigation levers (hedging, substitution, redesign-to-cost).
+• Prioritized strategy: prioritization of mitigation levers, including hedging, substitution and design-to-cost initiatives.

-• Operational deployment: implementation of action plans and negotiation structuring.
+• Operational deployment: implementation of action plans and structuring of supplier negotiations.

-• Technology & AI: should-cost analysis and index steering solutions.
+• Technology & AI: cost analytics and index-based cost management solutions.

-• People & Change: capability development of teams on cost management.
+• People & Change: capability building for teams in cost management and inflation mitigation.

-• Measured results: 5 to 15% cost reduction, margin protection and improved market anticipation.
+Measured results: 5–15% cost reduction, improved margin protection and stronger market anticipation.

 When inflation and cost volatility reduce your margins

-• Dependence on specific regions strongly exposes operations.
+• Dependence on specific regions creates significant exposure across operations.

-• Historical sourcing strategies are no longer adapted to a multipolar world.
+• Traditional sourcing strategies are no longer suited to a multipolar world.

-• Targeted assessment: mapping of multi-tier supplier risks and identification of critical dependencies.
+• Targeted assessment: multi-tier supplier risk mapping and identification of critical dependencies.

-• Prioritized strategy: definition of supplier security strategies and supplier panel adaptation.
+• Prioritized strategy: definition of supplier resilience strategies and adaptation of the supplier base.

-• Operational deployment: implementation of multi-sourcing strategies and continuity plans.
+• Operational deployment: implementation of multi-sourcing strategies and business continuity plans.

-• Technology & AI: supplier risk monitoring and simulation tools.
+• Technology & AI: supplier risk monitoring and scenario simulation tools.

-• People & Change: supplier risk awareness across all organizational levels.
+• People & Change: development of supplier risk awareness across all levels of the organization.

-• Measured results: improved supply resilience, reduced operational exposure and stronger supplier security.
+Measured results: stronger supply resilience, reduced operational exposure and enhanced supplier security.

 When supplier dependencies threaten your operations

-• Procurement data remains fragmented across tools and organizations.
+• Procurement data remains fragmented across systems and organizations.

-• Organizations lack visibility on spend, suppliers and procurement performance.
+• Organizations often lack visibility into spending, suppliers and procurement performance.

 • Decision-making remains reactive and poorly coordinated.

-• Performance indicators are difficult to consolidate and exploit.
+• Performance indicators are difficult to consolidate and leverage effectively.

 • Targeted assessment: evaluation of procurement data maturity, steering capabilities and reporting structures.

-• Prioritized strategy: definition of procurement performance steering models and visibility roadmaps.
+• Prioritized strategy: definition of procurement performance management models and visibility roadmaps.

 • Operational deployment: implementation of procurement dashboards, governance routines and KPI frameworks.

-• Technology & AI: spend analytics, procurement dashboards and performance monitoring tools.
+• Technology & AI: spend analytics, procurement dashboards and performance monitoring solutions.

-• People & Change: support for procurement teams in adopting data-driven steering practices.
+• People & Change: support for procurement teams in adopting data-driven management practices.

 When you lack visibility to steer procurement performance